Wasappli/WACoreDataSpotlight/README.md

 [self.mainIndexer registerMapping:companyMapping];

 ```

+## Index existing objects

+You can index existing objects using `[self.indexer indexExistingObjects:existingObjects];`
+Please not that this is up to you to call this only one time in the app's life.

 # Do something with the activity and the object from the search
 When the user hits the search result, you grab the object using `[self.mainIndexer objectFromUserActivity:userActivity]`.